|You CAN learn to negotiate|

 d.
 “An acceptable salary range for this position, based upon the description and my research, is around $70,000 to $75,000, not including benefits.
 My requirement is flexible and negotiable within this range, depending on factors such as additional benefits and increased advancement opportunities.”

 Be ready to respond to salary requirement requests.
-Doing so could help you get a job or land a better one!
+After all, it could help you land a job or get a better one.

 What questions do you have about salary requirements?
 Ask questions via the Contact tab.
 If I can be of help, let me know. -- Kathy